John Wolcott of Kent Co. MD, 1630-c.1650

 (7) Lucinda Walcutt, b.
 1830 Franklin Twp.
 OH.
 Inherited land at Brown OH 1876; m.
 Thomas Kramer at Madison Co.
 OH.

 (7) William Wallace Walcutt, b.
 1819 Franklin Co.
 OH, d.
-1882.
-He was an artist and sculptor, studied in New York, went to London and Paris to study art in 1852, was awarded the Imperial Medal of the French Academy of Art, made sculptures of Samuel Smith and Oliver Hazard Perry; m.
+1882 New York City; artist and sculptor, studied in New York, went to London and Paris to study art in 1852, was awarded the Imperial Medal of the French Academy of Art, had painting and sculpure studio in NYC, made sculptures of Samuel Smith and Oliver Hazard Perry, painted picture "Pulling Down the Statue of George II at Bowlin Green NYC 1776", the statue that Oliver Wolcott's family melted into bullets; m.
 Agnes M. Leeds 1855 New York City.

 (7) George Evans Walcutt, b.
-1821, artist; painted signs and banners, then landscapes and portraits; served in the Civil War; moved South due to his wife's bad health but returned to OH after her death.
+1821 Columbus OH, d.
+1880 Columbus OH, artist; painted signs and banners, then landscapes and portraits; served in the Mexican War; moved South due to his wife's bad health but returned to OH after her death.
 He was a public speaker on spiritualism; m.
 Rachel Caroline Davies 1841 Columbus OH.

 (7) Capt.
 John Macy Walcutt Jr., b.
 1822 Columbus OH, d.
-Frankfort KY.
-Attended U.S. Naval Academy and served in the Navy until retired in 1856; became merchant ship captain and had quarter interst in a steamer of which he was Captain.
-The Commodore's banquet for foreign ambassadors sining the treaty opening trade with China was held on his ship; settled in KY in 1863 and was a farmer at Frankfort KY in 1880; m.
+Frankfort KY; attended U.S. Naval Academy and served in the Navy until retired in 1856; became merchant ship captain and had quarter interest in a steamer of which he was Captain.
+The Commodore's banquet for foreign ambassadors signing the treaty opening trade with China was held on his ship; settled in KY in 1863 and was a farmer at Frankfort KY in 1880; m.
 Anna Brown 1862 OH

 (7) Anna Walcutt, b.
 1823 Columbus OH, d.
 1895; m.
 Oliver D. Hamer 1846 Columbus OH.

 (7) David Broderick Walcutt, b.
 1825 Columbus OH, d.
-1885 St. Louis MO.
-David was an artist, painting mostly portraits.
+1885 St. Louis MO; artist, painting mostly portraits.
 He painted scenes on the ceiling of the Ohio statehouse rotunda, later established a studio at St. Louis MO; m.
 Ella Maude Clagett 1882 St. Louis MO.

 (7) Oliver S. Walcutt, b.
 1829 Columbus OH, d.
-1894 KY.
-He went to CA during the Gold Rus, was later a farmer on a plantation that his wife inherited, a retired merchant at Frankfort KY in 1880; m.
+1894 KY; went to CA during the Gold Rush, was later a farmer on a plantation that his wife inherited, a retired merchant at Frankfort KY in 1880; m.
 Charlotte McFee about 1863 KY.

 (7) Virginia Walcutt, b.
 1830 Columbus OH, d.
 1885 Columbus.
 She taught school before her marriage, left an estate of $550,00 in 1914, $50,000 for building the Virginia Gay Hospital in Vinton IA, $275,00 for building and endowing the Virginia Gay Home for Aging Women near Columbus; m.
 Dr. Harvey Durkee Gay 1855 Columbus OH.